 - Rep. Thomas Suozzi (NY-3)

 - Students must be members of the National Italian American Foundation.
 Not a member?
 CLICK HERE to join today!

-- Students must be a junior or senior in college, or in the first year out of college, a graduate student, or in the first year out of collete/graduate school, at beginning of internship date
+- Students must be a junior or senior in college, or in the first year out of college, at beginning of internship date

-- Students must have at least one Italian grandparent.
+- Students must have at least one Italian great-grandparent.

 - Students must provide TWO references who are either current/former employers or supervisors or current/former professors.
 Please do NOT include family members.

 - Students must email a resume to email@example.com